1958: Gene Vincent released his third album, Gene Vincent Rocks! And the Blue Caps Roll.

 1996: The second Beatles Anthology compilation album was released.
 The two-disc set features “Real Love,” a track the remaining members of the Beatles recorded using an old demo track recorded by John Lennon in 1977 with a handheld tape recorder on his piano at home.
 The composition originated as part of an unfinished stage play that Lennon had been working on at the time entitled The Ballad of John and Yoko.

-2013: The Next Day, David Bowie’s first album in a decade, became the fastest-selling album of the year, hitting the top spot on the UK chart in its first week of release.
+2013: The Next Day, David Bowie’s twenty-fourth studio album and first album in a decade, became the fastest-selling album of the year, hitting the top spot on the UK chart in its first week of release.
 It was Bowie’s first #1 LP since Black Tie White Noise in 1993 and sold 94,000 copies in the first week.

 George Delmetia Beauchamp, inventor of musical instruments, co-founder of the National Stringed Instrument Corporation, and co-founder of Rickenbacker guitars, was born in Coleman County, TX in 1899.